|Monthly Tech-Tip |

 It is possible to achieve barium-unique effects and still have a glaze that has low solubility.
 However most would agree to the ethical position that such glazes should not be used on food surfaces without additional leach testing on over and underfired ware.
 Even then, the possibility that a glaze has a fragile chemical balance that brings leachability within acceptable limits still presents the possibility that small variations in materials could disproportionately increase solubility rates.

 One final note: Barium is considered dangerous when swallowed, however it is much less toxic as dust or in skin contact.
 The author has worked in a local ceramic industry that has routinely used barium carbonate in tile, brick and pottery bodies for 90 years and the silicosis threat from quartz in the clay has always completely overshadowed toxicity ingestion or inhalation issues surrounding barium.
 Here is another interesting comment we received: "The EPA in the US allows up to 2 mg per liter of drinking water, and that's far below the lowest level at which anyone has actually observed toxicity.
 I think the lowest acute dose that can sometimes result in death is about 800 mg, and at that level it can be treated by administration of potassium to counteract the muscular effects of hypokalemia."

 |Materials||Ferro Frit 3831|

 |Materials||Ferro Frit CC-257|

 |Materials||Fusion Frit F-65|

 |Materials||Ferro Frit FB-284-M|

 |Materials||Ferro Frit 3247|

 The Use of Barium in Clay Bodies

-Hazards of barium carbonate, considerations regarding its use in clay bodies for precipitation of soluble salts
+Considerations regarding the use of barium carbonate in pottery and structural clay bodies for precipitation of soluble salts.